Posandu/reset/README.md

 # reset
-A CSS reset fr my projects
+A CSS reset for my projects